gmmorris/meze-docs/componentization.md

 While we leveraged the benefits of MVC and other patterns to lay out our architecture as Multi-Tiered Object Oriented designs, striving for separation of concerns by layering our modules, designing inheritance chains meant to improve code reuse and reduce complexity, we would inevitably hit the same wall.

+As a codebase would grow, requirements changed and assumptions were discovered to be incorrect, we often find that our abstractions begin to fail us.